hyperledger/iroha-javascript/README.md

 Make sure you have installed **Node.js v16.17 or v18**.
 As for a package manager, this project uses [PNPM](https://pnpm.io/).

-Also make sure you have installed the following **Rust toolchain**:
+Also make sure you have installed the following version of **Rust toolchain**:

 ```bash
 rustup default nightly-2023-06-25